PageotD/training/glossary.md

 A process conducted after an incident, outage, or failure to analyze what went wrong, identify the root cause, and propose improvements to prevent similar issues in the future.
 Post-mortems are typically performed by DevOps, IT, and engineering teams following significant events that impact system performance, availability, or security.

 A post-mortem includes a timeline of the incident, a detailed analysis of contributing factors, lessons learned, and a list of action items to address the issues.
 The goal is to foster a culture of learning, transparency, and continuous improvement, ensuring that teams can respond more effectively in the future.

+### Power BI
+Power BI is a business analytics tool developed by Microsoft that allows users to visualize data, create interactive dashboards, and generate detailed reports.
+It connects to a wide range of data sources, transforming raw data into meaningful insights through charts, graphs, and data visualizations.
+Power BI is used by organizations to monitor performance, track key metrics, and make data-driven decisions.
+It is accessible through desktop, cloud, and mobile applications, and integrates with other Microsoft services such as Excel, Azure, and SharePoint.

 ### PowerShell
 A task automation and configuration management framework developed by Microsoft, consisting of a command-line shell and an associated scripting language.
 PowerShell is designed for system administrators to automate tasks across Windows and other operating systems.
 It allows users to run commands, manage system settings, and interact with various services and APIs, making it a powerful tool for managing IT environments.